SlimDogs/HTML-Resume/README.md

 - Single page / easy to share (performing "save as" will save only one html file)
 - Multi-language (English / Lithuanian / Polish)
 - Inform user if there is updated version of resume
-- Display the "Availability" status (if author is still available to be hired)
+- Display the "Availability" status
+- Simplified print version
+- Analytics

 Live demo [here](http://www.Tautvydas.info).